GlebBatykov/theater/README.md

 ## Actor tree

-In Theater, the system of actors is represented as a hierarchical structure of actors, this structure is called the actor tree.
+In Theater, the actor system is represented as a hierarchical structure of actors, this structure is called the actor tree.

-This is how the tree of actors can be depicted.
+This is how the tree of actors can be shown at the picture below:

 <div align = "center">